-The bottom-end plan kicks things off with 1GB (10$), moving up to 2.5GB ($20), then 5GB for ten bucks extra with the $30 plan.
+The bottom-end plan kicks things off with 1GB, moving up to 2.5GB, then 5GB for ten bucks extra.
 And 5GB will be more than enough for a great many people.
 Most phones have the ability to tell you how much mobile data you’re using, so take a look.
 You might be surprised how low it is.

-Are you after a properly large data limit – for stuff like mobile video streaming, for example?
-Then spending an extra $10 and the $40 plan will have you covered with a huge 10GB.
-You can step up to 14GB for yet another $10; but the real value lies right there in the middle with the $40 plan.
-You won’t have to worry about calls at all and have enough data to support your usage.
+Are you after a properly large data limit – for stuff like mobile video streaming, for example? amaysim can help you with their higher tier plans that offer 20GB, 40GB, and 60GB data.
+With these plans, you won’t have to worry about calls at all and have enough data to support your usage.
 For ten dollars a week, that’s a damn good deal.

-That leaves us with three plans with unlimited national calls, text and MMS, sitting at $20, $30 and $45 per 30 days.
+That leaves us with three plans with unlimited national calls, text and MMS.
 But before you start directly comparing prices with amaysim, keep in mind that with a Woolworths Rewards card membership (which is free to sign up for, and also gives you bonuses when shopping at their supermarkets) you get a discount.
-The price of these three plans drops to $18, $27 and $40.50 respectively.

-The $18 plan packs only 1.5GB data, so amaysim wins at this price point, at least data-wise.
-Meanwhile, the $27 plan is similar to amaysim’s $30 plan for value with 4GB allowance.
+The lowest plan packs only 1.5GB data, so amaysim wins at this price point, at least data-wise.
+Meanwhile, the middle plan is similar to amaysim’s $30 plan for value with 4GB allowance.
 Though instead of unlimited international calls, it’s $150 worth to ten major countries and another $100 call allowance thrown in for any other country or national premium numbers.

-The $45 ($40.50) plan, meanwhile, provides 10GB of data.
+The highest plan, meanwhile, provides 10GB of data.
 This one does include unlimited ten-country international calling.
 As a sweetener, you can roll over unused data at the end of the month to your next recharge, up to a maximum of 15GB.

 The clincher?
 Woolworths Mobile uses the Telstra network, one of the few third-party prepaid providers that can boast access to what is arguably the best mobile network in the country.